zitadel/zitadel-charts/examples/4-cockroach-secure/README.md

 Also, you deploy [a correctly configured ZITADEL](https://artifacthub.io/packages/helm/zitadel/zitadel).
 The cockroach chart is configured to create a CA certificate and a client certificate and key for the root DB user.
 However, you also want to secure the runtime connections between ZITADEL and Cockroach for the zitadel user.
 Therefore, you create a Kubernetes job that creates a client certificate and key for the zitadel DB user by executing the `cockroach cert` command.

+Note: The ```fullnameOverride: db-cockroachdb``` value should match with the prefix used in the value files used for this example.
+Using a different name would cause the certificate job to fail, thus failing the installation.

 ```bash
 # Install Cockroach